Şemdinli District

 Şemdinli District is a district in the Hakkâri Province of Turkey.
-The district had a population of 42,471 in 2022 with the town of Şemdinli as its seat.
-Parts of the district was separated to form Derecik District in 2018.
+The district had a population of 44,742 in 2023, with the town of Şemdinli as its seat.
+Its area is 1,209 km2.

 The district was established in 1936.
+Part of the district was separated to form Derecik District in 2018.
+The current district governor (kaymakam) is Batuhan Taşgın.

 Settlements

-Villages
+There is one municipality in Şemdinli District: